gabrielmazor/autonomou-negotiation-agent-for-anl-2025/README.md

 2. [required] **Install anl**
     > pip install anl

-3. [recommended] You can run a simple tournament against basic strategies by running ``maxpareto.py`` from the command line (in this folder):
+3. You can run a simple tournament against basic strategies by running from the command line (in this folder):

     > python -m agnet.maxpareto